Last Updated: 7/25/23 | July 25th, 2023

 Just as important as the financial argument for medical evacuation insurance is the fact that having comprehensive coverage gives you peace of mind.
 You and your loved ones can relax, knowing that, should the worst happen, you have a company there that is ready and able to help you get through it.
 The last thing you want on your vacation is to be fretting about the fine print on your insurance policy.

-Over the past 10 years, I’ve had to deal with all sorts of hiccups on the road, from minor inconveniences, like a broken camera and lost baggage, to more serious situations, like when I burst my eardrum.
+Over the past decade, I’ve had to deal with all sorts of hiccups on the road, from minor inconveniences, like a broken camera and lost baggage, to more serious situations, like when I burst my eardrum.

 Take it from me: peace of mind is worth the price.

 That’s why more and more travelers are ensuring they have medical evacuation insurance AND joining medical transport membership programs to ensure they can get all the way to a hospital at home.

 Our Recommended Company

 Medjet is a membership program that offers comprehensive medical transportation services all around the globe.
 They have access to hundreds of air ambulances, expert medical transport escorts and staff located all over the world, and if you also have their security coverage, you have 24/7 access to a global network of security and crisis experts for in-country response and evacuation if you need it!

 Medjet has the best reputation for medical transport services.
 They were the first medical transport program in the US and have been doing it for almost 30 years.
 They specialize in hospital-to-hospital transport, making it the go-to company for travelers concerned about medical evacuation and repatriation.
 All the travel pros I know use it.